 It facilitates the elongation of the Primer DNA complex.
 The K+ ion of the KCl binds to the DNA backbone (same as Mg2+).
 This binding decreases the electrostatic repulsion between two DNA strands and facilitates the elongation preferentially.

-Increased concentration of KCl increases the power of denaturation especially in shorter DNAs (up to 1000bp PCR fragments). still, disappointing for the longer DNA.
+An increased concentration of KCl increases the power of denaturation especially in shorter DNAs (up to 1000bp PCR fragments). still, disappointing for the longer DNA.

 In long-range PCR lower concentration of KCl is prudent.
 The final reaction concentration of the KCl in PCR reaction is between 25mM to 100mM.